10 Best Data Ingestion Tools for Your AI Stack

 Key takeaways

-What is data ingestion (and why it's crucial for your data pipelines)
+What is data ingestion and why it's the foundation of your data pipeline

 Think of data ingestion as the welcoming committee for all your data.
 It's the process of collecting and importing information from a whole bunch of different places (databases, websites, sensors, you name it) and bringing it all into one central storage system.
 Once it's there, your teams can get to work analyzing and processing it.
 This is the absolute first step in building effective data pipelines, and honestly, it's what allows your organization to really tap into the power hidden within your data.